fizarum/app_sdk/README.md

 This sdk uses [collections](https://github.com/fizarum/collections), so its required to fetch them as well

 ## description
-This is a part of bigger software & hardware project based on this [repo](https://github.com/fizarum/NesCat1.0_ESP32) The main idea is to make simple, modular sdk to manage apps on embedded device.
+This is a part of bigger software & hardware project based on this [repo](https://github.com/fizarum/gb) The main idea is to make simple, modular sdk to manage apps on embedded device.
 There are no os/platform specific things and any user apps definitions.

 There are 2 main components at this moment:
 - AppsManager: keeps all applications and allows to manage them
 - App: application entity
+- BroadcastManager: manages broadcast messages subscibers
+- BroadcastSubsriber: listener of broadcast message;
+- BroadcastEvent: event to send by BroadcastManager and received by BroadcastSubsriber;

 AppsManager has:
 - apps - array of all registered applictions on system